6 Ways to Save Money in the Bathroom

 6 Frugal Tips AND a $100 Amazon Gift Card Giveaway!

-I’m always looking for little ways that we can be more self-sufficient and frugal.
-Well, the bathroom happens to be an area that is easily over looked when it comes to being frugal or earth friendly.
+I’m always looking for little ways that we can be more self-sufficient and frugal, for example you can switch energy providers to cut back on your monthly outgoings.
+The bathroom also happens to be an area that is easily over looked when it comes to being frugal or earth friendly.
 After all, we need those bath and body products!
 Not to mention the makeup, perfume, and everything else you may have in the bathroom.
 We want to be frugal AND be healthy, eliminating those things that harm our health as well as save our family money.
 So, here it is: 6 Ways to Save Money in the Bathroom (I wanted to say 6 ways to eliminate waste in the Bathroom, but that seemed to send the wrong message) 😉

 1. Make Your Own Soap and Shampoo Bars.